A colophon is traditionally the part of a book that describes how it was made. This page serves that purpose for this site.

 This site has been my corner of the internet since April 2024.
 It started as a simple portfolio and has grown into something more personal: a place for my writing, projects, bookmarks, and whatever else I find interesting.

 I treat it as a long-term project.
-The goal isn’t to chase trends or optimize for engagement.
 I want a space I enjoy maintaining, one that might still work in ten years without major rewrites.
 That philosophy shapes most of the technical decisions below.

 Technology

 The site is built with Astro, a static site generator that ships minimal JavaScript by default.
 I chose Astro because it stays out of the way.
-Content lives in flat MDX files that I can edit in any text editor.
-If Astro disappeared tomorrow, migrating the content would be straightforward.
+Content lives in flat Markdown or MDX files that I can edit in any text editor.

-For the few interactive pieces (the music widget, table of contents, and some lab experiments), I use React through Astro’s island architecture.
-Animations are handled by Framer Motion.
+For the few interactive pieces (the music widget, table of contents, and the lab experiments), I use React through Astro’s island architecture.

 The guestbook and other dynamic content run on Astro DB, backed by Turso.
 Hosting and deployment is on Vercel.